Frequently Asked Questions

 - Employee buy-in.
-Using an outside neutral party to facilitate the change process will minimize employee beliefs that the changes are dictated by management, which will lead to more widespread support of the ultimate results.
+Using an outside neutral party to facilitate the change process will minimize employee believes that the changes are dictated by management, which will lead to more widespread support of the ultimate results.

 - Optimal results.
 Experts can help you identify the most effective solutions, avoid surprises, and increase the likelihood of a smooth transition and successful implementation.

 - Minimal risk.
 You certainly don’t want to make a change that alienates the workforce or creates a bunch of new problems.
 Someone with extensive experience knows what works and what doesn’t.
 They are familiar with the best practices.
 They can avoid the pitfalls and ensure an outcome that is supported by the workforce.

 Our consultants have helped over 300 companies improve their operations — and they have done it well.

 What do a typical schedule evaluation and change project look like?

 Each project is customized to meet the needs of the client.
 You can see several examples of how we customize our process by clicking here.

 Can you just mail me a new schedule?